puppetlabs/puppet-docs/source/pe/3.7/orchestration_invoke_cli.markdown

 Puppet Enterprise (PE) has two ways to invoke orchestration actions:

 * The live management page of the PE console
-* The Linux command line on the puppet master server
+* The Linux command line on the Puppet master server

 This page covers only the command line.
 See [the Navigating Live Management page of this manual][nav_live] for instructions on using live management to invoke actions.